Asmara Maekel, Eritrea Travel Guide

 Consider a photography-focused trip to capture Asmara's unique architecture, perhaps with Skillshare courses.

-Dedicate time to a specific region, like the upland area, for further cultural immersion.
+Set aside time for a specific region, like the upland area, for further cultural immersion.

-Each area has distinct historical, cultural, or natural beauty.
+Each area features unique historical, cultural, or natural beauty.

 Explore the port city's Ottoman and Italian colonial past.